brettlangdon/forge/README.md

 `<section> { <key> = <value>; }`

 Comments start with a pound sign `#` and end with a newline.
 A comment can exist on the same line as settings/sections, but the comment must end the line.

+Includes are allowed simply by using the directive `include` followed by a string pointing to the location of the file(s) you want to include.
+`include` uses go's [filepath.Match](http://golang.org/pkg/path/filepath/#Glob) functionality to find all files matching the provided pattern.
+Each file is included directly where it's `include` statement is called from.
+`include "/etc/app/*.cfg";`

 ## Data types